metomi/rose/sphinx/tutorial/cylc/furthertopics/broadcast.rst

 In-Situ Example
 ---------------

-We can call the ``cylc broadcast`` command from within a task's script.
+We can call ``cylc broadcast`` from within a task's script.
+This effectively provides the ability for tasks to communicate between themselves.

+It is almost always better for tasks to communicate using files but there are some niche situations where comminicating via ``cylc broadcast`` is justified.
+This tutorial walks you through using ``cylc broadcast`` to communicate between tasks.

+..
+TODO - examples of this?

 Add the following recurrence to the ``dependencies`` section: